If you want to make sense of your git history more easily when you go

 computers, and they are sharing one repo on GitHub.
 When Bao runs

-both start their work off of the current state of master
+both start their work off of the current state of master.
+Bao has a

 sort of short and straightforward branch.
 Robin is working on something